avbentem/data-rate-tester/README.md

 - Press once to skip to the next data rate.

 - Press twice to toggle confirmed/unconfirmed uplinks.
-An asterix after the data rate indicates that confirmed uplinks are enabled.
+An asterisk after the data rate indicates that confirmed uplinks are enabled.

 - Long press to toggle between automatic cycling through the predefined list of data rates, and